SIM Card or Pocket WiFi? How to stay connected in Korea

 Purchasing an eSIM, for newer smartphones

-As time goes on, more and more smartphones will support eSIMs, and so in the long run this will be the option that is sure to be popular.
+As time goes on, more and more smartphones will support eSIMs, so this will likely become the most popular option.
 But what is an eSIM?
-It is a full-fledged digital SIM card that is installed on the phone in seconds.
+It’s a fully digital SIM card that can be installed on your phone in seconds, no physical card required.

 If you need to make voice calls, use mobile data, send text messages, or don’t have a credit card to rent a Pocket WiFi, buying an eSIM for South Korea is the best option.
 If you want to make and receive calls to a Korean number while using data and text messages during your trip, purchasing an eSIM (or a classic prepaid SIM card, which we discuss in more detail in the next section) is ideal.